Benjikuo/Data-structure-visualization/README.md

 <br>

 ## 🛠️ Why I Built This
-- This is the group project for the Data Structure course.
+- This is the group project for the **Data Structure course**.
 We choose this topic because it is the most relevant.
 - It is also a good opportunity to learn JS and practice using those data structures in algorithms.
 - I think after I finish this project, I will learn a lot.
 It will benefit me in future web projects.